Dewieinns/Well_Depth/V1.0/README.md

 - Has rained a lot, well finally read 100% full (as high as sensor could read) which appeared to be at the bottom of the 2nd well crock from the top.
 This is to say there is a couple of ft of water above 100%.
 ##### 2019-07-18
 - Hooked up solar panel.
 Sheep had been on well and knocked leads off a few times.
 Generally working pretty well these past few months other than when the battery gets low the sensor suddenly reads slow.
 Solar panel will hopefully take care of this.
+##### 2019-07-07
+- Still Seems to be working as intended - was down during a hurricane & we had a power outage... should maybe try to figure out some way to make a buffer if V2.0 submits live data

 ---
 ## ToDo